Why Minutes are Important for HOAs & Condos

 A professional minute taker is also unbiased from the point of view that they are not involved in ownership of any units in the building or home and have no vested interest in the financial outcome or decisions.
 Thus, allowing them to create minutes on exactly what happened at the meeting and not have the urge to skew the minutes in their favor for a potential financial gain.

-Conversely, emotional arguments of who said what are not necessary or advisable in minutes and can even end up making individual board members personally vulnerable in a lawsuit.
+Conversely, emotional arguments of who said what are not necessary or advisable in condo board meeting minutes and can even end up making individual board members personally vulnerable in a lawsuit.

 If you digitize and put them in cyberspace, you can keep the minutes for as long or as little as needed and there is extraordinarily little cost to keep them.
 There may be great cost of not having them done right and not keeping them for a minimum of at least seven years.
 To paraphrase an old credit card commercial…Don’t leave a meeting without them.